Dauphine-Digital-Economics/Homework/Homework2.md

 For this exercise, please submit your script, command line calls or a screenshot of web console.

+Hint: Where in the code is the owner variable changeable?

 ### Exercise 2 - A coinflip game and its upgrade (7 + 7 + 1 points)
 ##### Part A - Designing the coin flip game (7 points)

 Coin flips have traditionally been the first game of choice for many protocols.
 It is a simple guessing game with only two outcomes - heads or tails, usually represented by 1 or 0.
 For our game, we are putting a new spin on it - players must guess ten flips and win if they guess ALL 10 correctly.
-The users will input 10 guess and our contract will randomly generate 10 flips and if they match, the player wins.
+The users will input 10 guesses and our contract will randomly generate 10 flips and if they match, the player wins.

 In Solidity, there was no true randomness until the creation of [Verifiably Random Functions (VRFs)](https://chain.link/education-hub/verifiable-random-function-vrf).
 This requires off chain computation so we will be using a simple algorithm for the time being.

 For this exercise, a skeleton has been provided to help you get warmed up.
-Please follow the following steps:
+Please follow the below steps:
 1. Fork the [Coinflip repository](https://github.com/Dauphine-Digital-Economics/Coinflip) to your own Github account.
 1. Navigate to your instance of Coinflip and clone it to your local machine.
 Open it with VSCode.
-1. Where you see a TODO, you must fill in the correct code.
+1. Where you see a TODO, you must replace with the correct code.
 1. Once you have filled in the contract completely, test it by running:
 ```
 forge test
 ```
+  * Hint: Adding verbosity of the test output can help you debug.
+Simply add the -vvv flag after the command.
 1. Once all of your tests are passing, push your code into your own Github.
 1. Submit the Github link to the professor via email.
 Make sure the repository is public and accessible.

-##### Part B - Upgradeable Proxy Models
+##### Part B - Upgradeable Proxy Models (7 + 1 points)
 ##### Upgrading the game (7 points)

 Contracts require upgrades for different reasons - one of which can be updating the mechanism of a function.
 For our upgrade, we will be using the UUPS model.
 Refer to lecture 3 if you have forgotten the architecture.